open-source-labs/SvelteStorm/readme.md

 7. Run npm start and SvelteStorm will open up and be ready for use!
 8. Install the latest version of git
    - [Git Installation Link](https://git-scm.com/download/win)
-9. Now Install Video Studio Code
+9. Now Install Visual Studio Code
   - [VS Code Installation Link](https://code.visualstudio.com/)